 Is the water from the rock story the same incident in Exodus 17 and Numbers 20 or are they two separate incidents?

-The two events of Exodus 17:1-7 and Numbers 20:1-13 occurred in two different regions, Wilderness of Sin and Wilderness of Zin) and at two different times.
+The two events of Exodus 17:1-7 and Numbers 20:1-13 occurred in two different regions and two different times.
 Here are the passages.

 But the events recorded in Numbers start one month later.

-The book of Deuteronomy then picks up the history in the fortieth year after the exodus.
+The book of Deuteronomy picks up the history in the fortieth year after the exodus.

-So Exodus essentially records the first year after the exodus, Numbers records the years of wanderings and Deuteronomy essentially records the last year.
+So Exodus records the first year after the exodus.
+Numbers records the years of wanderings and Deuteronomy records the last year.
 The book of Leviticus gives us the sacrificial laws.

 But the LORD said to Moses and Aaron, “Because you have not believed Me, to treat Me as holy in the sight of the sons of Israel, therefore you shall not bring this assembly into the land which I have given them.”
-(NASB) Num.
-20:12
+Numbers 20:12 (NASB)

 God’s comment that Moses “did not believe Me” is explained in Deuteronomy.

 . . . because you broke faith with Me in the midst of the sons of Israel at the waters of Meribah-kadesh, in the wilderness of Zin . . .
 Deuteronomy 32:51 (NASB)

 The Hebrew word for “broke faith” has the idea of “unfaithful, not loyal, and deceitful.”
 He was not faithful.
 In a sense, God was depending on him and he “let God down.”
 Moses’ sin occurred in his heart before he hit the rock.
 He was unfaithful.